TheGrol/goonOS/README.md

 System Requirements
 ---
--25MB RAM
+- 25MB RAM
 (it will not boot in Virtualbox otherwise)
--x86 compatible CPU
+- x86 compatible CPU
--At least 6MB of Storage
+- At least 6MB of Storage

 ------
 Rules on Version Releases.